Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Radial Symmetry of stationary states with degenerate diffusion

 For $R>0, a>0$, define

 Our discussion above yields that at least one of $B_1^{R,a}$ and $B_2^{R,a}$ is nonempty when $R$ is sufficiently large and $a>0$ sufficiently small (hence at least one of them must have nonzero measure by continuity of $\mu_0$).
-Indeed, using the fact that $H$ splits the mass of $\mu_0$ into half and half, we can choose $R$ sufficiently large and $a>0$ sufficiently small (both of them depend on $\mu_0$ only), such that both $B_1^{R,a}$ and $B_2^{R,a}$ have nonzero measure in $\mathbb{R}^{d-1}\times(0,+\infty)$.
+Next let us discuss two cases.